 The Ontario Heritage Act, 1990 gives the provincial government and municipalities the power to protect heritage properties and archeological resources.
 Heritage buildings may be on the municipality's list of properties that are of interest, or designated cultural heritage sites.
 The studies needed prior to development of such a site will be provided through your pre-consultation meeting with planning staff.
 If the property is designated, a heritage permit will need to be obtained and design of the development will be approved through a Heritage Committee and ultimately Council.
-If the property is of Heritage Impact Assessment completed at your cost.
+If the property is of Heritage interest, you as the developer may be required to have a Cultural Heritage Impact Assessment completed at your cost.